our BHM launch meeting 7pm Wednesday 8th October at the Heritage Centre

-This further research has been funded by UNITE WM/6150 with the assistance of Wolverhampton TUC.
+This research was been funded by UNITE WM/6150 with the assistance of Wolverhampton TUC.

-online launch of this new research into local links to transatlantic enslavement; with Dr Angelina Osborne & Roger McKenzie – videos here
+online launch of the original research into local links to transatlantic enslavement; with Dr Angelina Osborne & Roger McKenzie – videos here

 ——————————-